danielnuriyev/danielnuriyev.github.io/README.md

 ### Mind++

-Previously described mental work makes our mind unlimited and directed.
-The following mental work leads to direct experience of something new...
+The following mental work leads to direct experience of something new.

 #### Empty Mind